Courses

 • Philanthropy and the Common Good (Jon Hannah, Political Science)

+Studying abroad?
+Taking a course that you believe is in keeping with the goals of the Sheedy Family Program but isn't on the list?
+We want to work with you.
 To propose a course to count for the third SFP requirement, please contact the SFP directors, Paul Blaschko (pblascko@nd.edu) and Chris Hedlin (chedlin3@nd.edu).
 Please include the course title, catalog description, and a syllabus, if possible, in your proposal.
-To be considered, a course must firmly satisfy all three of the following criteria:
+To be considered, a course must be 3 credits and firmly satisfy all three of the following criteria:

 1. Relates to the economy, business, enterprise, labor and/or work.